dieg666/graphBot/README.md

 This work can be splitted in two sub-projects:
   * **Compilator**:
     * A new language for creating quizzes is generated.
-    * When creating a new quiz, a digraph is locally saved (also the image representation of it).
-This graph contains all the quiz information.
+    * When creating a new quiz with our new language, a digraph is locally saved (also the image representation of it).
+This graph contains all the quiz information necessary.
   * **Telegram Bot**:
     * A Telegram bot that retrieves the data generated in the Compilator part and handles the generated quizzes, asking to user questions with given answers.
 Also stores locally all the given answers, and gives textual and images based statistics
 ### Perequisites